July 21, 2020

 Second, a community property trust may change the division of assets if the couple were to get divorced.
 The concept of community property is that each spouse owns half of each asset.
 Thus, upon divorce, community property is divided equally between spouses.
 In contrast, non-marital assets, which is typically property owned by a spouse prior to marriage or received by gift or inheritance, are the property of only one spouse.
 If a spouse transfers non-marital assets to the community property trust, it is then available for division in the case of a divorce.

-Third, each spouse can only control the disposition of one-half of the assets in the trust upon divorce.
+Third, each spouse can only control the disposition of one-half of the assets in the trust upon the spouse’s passing.
 Thus, if a spouse was wanting to give substantial assets to children or other beneficiaries instead of the surviving spouse, a community property trust might not be the best vehicle for that part of the planning.

 Lastly, a community property trust can alter a creditor’s rights in a couple’s assets.
 In general, the assets of one spouse are not available to the creditors of the other spouse.
 With a community property trust, one-half of the assets in the trust are available to the creditors of a spouse, even if the assets were transferred to the trust by the other spouse.
 Thus, if creditors are a potential concern for one spouse or the other, the couple should carefully consider transferring assets to a community property trust.